-Somi’s Interview with Gary Vaynerchuk on Millennials & Luxury Brands
+Somi Arian’s Interview with Gary Vaynerchuk on Millennials and Luxury Brands

 Somi Arian: In the past luxury brands have had the advantage of inheriting their customers through the generations.
 So people would bring in their sons and grandsons.
 If wanted to buy luxury watches, wines, cigars, suits, etc. you would often buy what your father recommended.

 Gary Vaynerchuk: Hundred percent.

 Somi Arian: But some things have changed now.
 Firstly the younger generation that already comes from that affluent background is not necessarily connecting with heritage luxury brands simply because their fathers and grandfathers shopped from them.
 There is so much noise out there and they are influenced by many other factors.
 Secondly, the people that are coming into money now, the new generations of entrepreneurs and young people building careers online and with new technologies, they haven’t really been exposed to those heritage brands.
 So there is an increasing disconnect between heritage brands and millennials.

 Why is it that these amazing brands with amazing heritage, history, authenticity, why are they falling behind?

 Gary Vaynerchuk: There are many reasons why this transformation is happening.
 A lot of it is self-inflicted by the luxury brands around their audacity and their unbelievable desire to hold onto something that used to be.
 And that makes sense.
 That’s an inherent thing but this is why all empires fall.
 You get to a place and you want to hold onto the past instead of mapping yourself to the future.